MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-webexteams-data.md

 description: "Admins can set up a connector to import and archive data from Globanet's Webex Teams connector in Microsoft 365.
 This connector lets you archive data from third-party data sources in Microsoft 365 so you can use compliance features such as legal hold, content search, and retention policies to manage your organization's third-party data."
 ---

-# Set up a connector to archive Webex Teams data
+# Set up a connector to archive Webex Teams data (preview)

 Use a Globanet connector in the Microsoft 365 compliance center to import and archive data from Webex Teams to user mailboxes in your Microsoft 365 organization.
 Globanet provides a [Webex Teams](https://globanet.com/webex-teams/) connector that is configured to capture Webex Teams communication items and import them to Microsoft 365.
 The connector converts content from Webex Teams, such as 1:1 chats, group conversations, channel conversations, and attachments from your organization's Webex Teams account, to an email message format and then imports those items to the user's mailbox in Microsoft 365.